DLogarta/better-todo-list/README.md

 ## Features
 - Add, remove, edit and view Todo works and Notes
 - Has the ability to fetch Google Classroom classwork information using Google Classroom API
+- Has the ability to redirect user to a chosen Google Classroom classwork

 ## Requirements
 Java version 8 or higher.